tresoldi/maniphono/README.md

   - Incorporate (with a flag) build implies (e.g., all plosives will be set as consonants automatically)
   - Methods for coarsing
+  - Review sounds in MIPA and sort descriptions
+  - Use temporary file for storing regresosrs
+  - Build new matrix extending mielke
+  - add prosody, trying to reuse regressor for distance (or closest grapheme?)
+  - currently, all vectors for distnaces are binary, decide on categorical
+  - use logger for all prints?